 Days sales outstanding ("DSO") is one of the key factors that we use to evaluate the condition of our accounts receivable and the related allowances for contractual adjustments and uncollectibles.
 DSO reflects the timeliness of cash collections on billed revenue and the level of reserves on outstanding accounts receivable.
-Our DSO was 47.0 days at March 31, 2010 as compared to 45.4 days at December 31, 2009.
+Our DSO was 44.3 days at March 31, 2011 as compared to 45.3 days at December 31, 2010.

-During the three months ended March 31, 2010, cash used in operating activities related to accounts payable and accrued expenses was \$108.3 million, compared to \$77.9 million for the same period in 2009.
-The net increase in cash used of \$30.4 million related to the components of our accounts payable and accrued expenses is primarily due to an increase in our annual payments due under our performance-based incentive compensation program.
-A majority of our payments for performance-based compensation are paid annually in the first quarter of each year.
+During the three months ended March 31, 2011, cash used in operating activities related to accounts payable and accrued expenses was \$89.7 million, compared to \$109.9 million for the same period in 2010.
+The net decrease in cash used of \$20.2 million related to accounts payable and accrued expenses activities is primarily due to a decrease in our annual payments due under our performance-based incentive compensation program of which a majority is paid annually in the first quarter of each year.

-During the three months ended March 31, 2010, our net cash used in investing activities of \$43.5 million included physician practice acquisition payments and contingent purchase price payments of \$40.2 million, capital expenditures of \$4.1 million, and net proceeds of \$0.8 million related to the purchase and maturity of investments.
-Our acquisition payments were primarily related to the purchase of three neonatal physician practices and one maternal-fetal medicine practice.
-Our capital expenditures were for medical equipment, leasehold improvements, computer and office equipment, software, furniture and fixtures and other improvements at our office-based practices and our corporate and regional offices.
+During the three months ended March 31, 2011, our net cash used in investing activities of \$33.1 million included capital expenditures of \$20.3 million, physician practice acquisition payments and contingent purchase price payments of \$10.1 million, and net purchases of \$2.8 million related to the purchase and maturity of investments.
+Our capital expenditures were \$18.5 million for an office building and \$1.8 million for medical equipment, computer and office equipment, furniture and fixtures, software, leasehold and other improvements at our office-based practices and our corporate and regional offices.
+Our acquisition payments were primarily related to the purchase of one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.

-During the three months ended March 31, 2010, our net cash provided from financing activities of \$82.5 million consisted primarily of net borrowings under our Line of Credit of \$79.0 million and proceeds from the exercise of employee stock options and the issuance of common stock under our Stock Purchase Plans of \$3.2 million.
+During the three months ended March 31, 2011, our net cash provided from financing activities of \$36.3 million consisted primarily of net borrowings on our Line of Credit of \$30.0 million, proceeds from the exercise of employee stock options and the issuance of common stock under our stock purchase plans of \$6.1 million, and excess tax benefits related to the exercise of employee stock options and the vesting of restricted stock of \$0.3 million.